Pierre-Mike/bunbungen/README.md

-# Project Title
+# Bunbungen

-Welcome to the Project Title!
-This project aims to [briefly describe the purpose and goals of your project].
+Welcome to Bunbungen!
+This project aims to provide a flexible agent framework using Bun runtime for efficient JavaScript execution.

 ## Getting Started